percona/percona-backup-mongodb/doc/source/docker.rst

    -e PBM_AGENT_MONGODB_USERNAME=user \
    -e PBM_AGENT_MONGODB_PASSWORD=pass \
    -p 10000-10001:10000-10001 \
-   -v /data/mongodb-backup-coordinator:/data \
+   -v /data/percona-mongodb-backup:/data \
    perconalab/percona-backup-mongodb \
    pbm-coordinator

-In general, you can use ``-e`` to pass any supported options as environment variables and change the configuration either of |pbm-coordinator| or
+In general, you can use ``-e`` to pass any supported options as environment variables and change the configuration either of |pbm| or
 |pbm-agent|.
 Several rules are applied to the name of an environment variable
 bound to an option:

-- The name of the environment variable starts with the ``PBM_COORDINATOR`` or ``PBM_AGENT`` prefix.
+- The name of the environment variable starts with the ``PBM_`` or ``PBM_AGENT`` prefix.
 - Only long options (those start with two dashes ":code:`--`") can be used in environment variables.